Gregory J. Newell: Withdrawal from UNESCO

 While Newell was an assistant secretary of state, the United States withdrew from UNESCO in 1985.
 Newell criticized UNESCO, stating that they spent eighty percent of its funds on administration.
 Newell also criticized UNESCO for supporting "Soviet-inspired" disarmament of countries and favoring the rights of states over individual rights.
 UNESCO was also criticized for being hostile to the free market and free press.
 Newell argued that US withdrawal would spur reform fastest and cited the 1977 US exit from the International Labor Organization (ILO) in Geneva as a similar example where an organization changed after the US withdrew from an organization.
 UNESCO spokesperson Doudou Diene remarked that the US had not submitted any reform proposal or informed UNESCO of any conditions of their membership.
 Newell stated that the US had made specific requests.
 The official statement of the US's withdrawal called UNESCO's reforms of the last year "incremental" but not "concrete."
 Democratic Senator Ted Kennedy praised Newell's withdrawal from UNESCO "as a result of serious problems that plagued that agency administratively and politically."

 Ambassadorship

-Newell was United States Ambassador to Sweden from 1985–1989.
+Newell was United States Ambassador to Sweden from 1985 to 1989.
 Appointed at age 36, he was one of the youngest ambassadors from the United States.
 Democratic Senator Joseph Biden criticized Newell's appointment.